Roopraj23/object_texture_fill_OpenGL/README.md

 Since openGL is a cross-language, cross-platform application programming interface for rendering 2D and 3D vector graphics.
 There is no feature for rendering image in OpenGL we have to use any third party libraries.
 So here i have used imageio library.
 For more : https://www.ks.uiuc.edu/Research/vmd/doxygen/ImageIO_8h-source.html

+Try to change all the arguments and value and play with the code.